robert/robert.github.com/_posts/2016-09-03-10-ways-to-play-better-magic.md

 You attack with your Direswine.
 Your opponent triple-blocks with all 3 devils.
 Their plan is for all 3 devils to die, then for each devil to deal 1 damage to your Direswine as it dies.
 This will be exactly enough to kill it, which would be a shame for you.

 However, you are not actually obliged to kill all of the devils.
-When they triple-block, you “order" their blockers.
+When your opponent triple-blocks, you “order" the blockers.
 This is the order in which you will deal damage to the blockers.
 During the damage step you will first assign damage to devil #1.
 Once you have assigned this blocker enough damage to kill it, you may start to assign damage to devil #2.
 Once you have assigned devil #2 enough damage to kill it as well, you may start to assign damage to devil #3.

-The key word here is “may”.
+Once again, the key word here is “may”.
 Usually you will assign blockers the minimum amount of damage required to kill them so that you can kill the other blockers as well.
 However, in this scenario you can instead choose to assign 3 damage to devil #1, 3 damage to devil #2, and then 0 damage to devil #3.
 Devils #1 and #2 will die, but devil #3 will live.
 The devils can therefore only deal a total of 5 damage to your Direswine, and it will survive.

 SUMMARY: consider your options when assigning combat damage, especially when dealing with creatures with death triggers